carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 > ## Exercise: Working in three dimensions
 > The above example has considered only two dimensions since humans
-> can only visualize two dimensions well.
+> can visualize two dimensions very well.
 However, there can be cases
 > where a dataset requires more than two dimensions to be appropriately
 > decomposed.
 Modify the above programs to use three dimensions and
 > create appropriate plots.